-Available in 1 gal Jugs - Most be shipped 2nd Day Air or faster (this results in a higher shipping cost).
-Keep refridgerated.
+Available in 1 gal Jugs - Must be shipped by 2nd Day Air or faster (this results in a higher shipping cost).
+Keep refrigerated.

 Migratory Waterfowl Ponds: Just feed Bio Boost Nitrifier and some Bio Boost Muck Digesting Pellets into a pond when the geese, ducks or other waterfowl come through and this will help uptake the nitrogen so when they leave you're not left with a pond with all kinds of new growth.

 Swimming & Fishing Ponds: Swimming and fishing ponds are often well maintained in every way.
 They have superb aeration which really can build up the nitrite and nitrate.
 These ponds often develop Oscillatoria and Lyngbya due to the excellent water quality and lack of competing algae species.
 When these cyanobacteria crop up we recommend Bio Boost Nitrifier and slight aeration.

 Note: Product shipping to CA is for use in private ponds only.
 CA specific label is required resulting in a slightly higher cost.